mrfb/twinecery/README.md

 Use this feature to organize your symbols/passages in the Twine interface, and understand where links are going and how your grammar is structured.

-**2.iv.a.
-Mixing Twine Links and Tracery Replacements** — Replacements only happen on passages tagged with `grammar`, so a link to a standard Twine passage that might be in your story like `[[killed by a poisoned apple]]` is unchanged.
+###### 2.iv.a.
+Mixing Twine Links and Tracery Symbols
+Replacements only happen on passages tagged with `grammar`, so a link to a standard Twine passage that might be in your story like `[[killed by a poisoned apple]]` is unchanged.
 In standard Tracery applications, this has no meaning, but if you're writing a grammar to be used in a Twine game, you can use this to put links into your grammar when they print out.

+###### 2.iv.b.
+Modifiers
-**2.iv.b.
-Modifiers** — You can use Twine's [setter links] to add modifiers to replacements, so `[[adjective][capitalize]]` becomes `#adjective.capitalize#`.
+You can use Twine's [setter links] to add modifiers to replacements, so `[[adjective][capitalize]]` becomes `#adjective.capitalize#`.

+###### 2.iv.c.
+Hiding a Link
-**2.iv.c.
-Hiding a Link** — If you want to call a symbol in your grammar without creating a link to it in Twine (e.g., for a symbol that gets used so often that it would convolute the graph structure if you included it.) you can still just use the standard Tracery syntax.
+If you want to call a symbol in your grammar without creating a link to it in Twine (e.g., for a symbol that gets used so often that it would convolute the graph structure if you included it.) you can still just use the standard Tracery syntax.
 It will still be replaced as per normal, but won't display the connection.

 ### 3. USING GRAMMARS IN TWINE